-He has been serving on the Editorial Boards of the IEEE/ASME Journal of Microelectromechanical Systems (IEEE JMEMS), the IEEE proceedings, the Journal of Micromechanics and Microengineering, JM&M,, the Sensors and Actuators ,and Sensors and Materials.
-He was Member of the Information and Communication technology jury of the BBVA Foundation Frontiers of Knowledge Awards from 2009 to 2012.
+Nico de Rooij is Corresponding Member of the Royal Netherlands Academy of Arts and Sciences (KNAW) and Individual Member of the Swiss Academy of Engineering Sciences (SATW).
+He was serving on the Editorial Boards of the IEEE/ASME Journal of Micro Electro Mechanical Systems (IEEE JMEMS), the IEEE Proceedings, the Journal of Micromechanics and Microengineering (JM&M), Sensors and Actuators and Sensors and Materials.
+He was Member of the Information and Communication Technology Jury of the BBVA Foundation Frontiers of Knowledge Awards from 2009 to 2012.

 He received his M.Sc. degree in physical chemistry from the State University of Utrecht, The Netherlands, in 1975, and a Ph.D. degree from Twente University of Technology, The Netherlands, in 1978.
 From 1978 to 1982, he worked at the Research and Development Department of Cordis Europa N.V., The Netherlands.